kairos666/pmp-engine/README.md

-# doc below is related to 1.0.3 --> will be updated soon

 # pmp-engine
 Ever wanted to experiment on and customize a webpage ?
 The **Pimp my page engine** let's you do just that.
 The engine leverage the mighty [BrowserSync](https://www.browsersync.io/) to allow full HTML, CSS or JS modifications on any webpage.